aetherwisp/volvox_OLD/README.md

 # volvox
-Implementation example of Spring Boot using AdminLTE.
+This project provides a skeleton implementation of web application using Spring Boot.